Skip to main content

 When is a bank not a bank?

-In July 2024, Revolut followed the route of other digital challengers Starling and Monzo to become a regulated bank.
-However it is still in a one year ‘mobilisation period’ meaning your money is still not as protected as it would be if you held it in a bank protected by the FSCS.
+While Starling and Monzo became regulated banks in the UK almost 10 years ago, Revolut is still transitioning, so currently, your money is not protected in the same way as with a bank protected by the FSCS.
 Should Revolut fail though, there are still significant protections in place.

 We recommend that readers considering Revolut examine their website for more on this issue and read their page specifically on how they keep your money safe.